OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - Zoe Braiterman (Mutual Knowledge Systems, US) - Many markdown improvements
 - Niklas Bunzel (Fraunhofer institute, Germany) - datascience discussion and references around evasion attacks

+**General TODO's:**

+-Add a conclusion next to the summary
+-Create a layout that is less list-like and more of a read -Create a way to link to Controls and to Threats with permanent links (we probably need to generate html from the md)

 # Introduction

 ## BLUF: How to Deal with AI Security